By Ryan Johnson, Wealth Management Partner

 - You are asked to commit to funding a DBP for at least 3-5 years

 Aren’t ready for a DBP plan?
 There are other strategies that aren’t quite as aggressive but allow you to make tax-deductible contributions on top of the $56,000 max.
-Stay tuned for more blogs addressing these strategies or give us a call to discuss your specific situation.
+Checkout when and why you would hire your spouse, backdoor Roth IRAs, or give us a call to discuss your specific situation.

 Have financial questions?
 You can reach us at 888-898-3627 or make an appointment here: http://www.appointmentcore.com/app/freeslots/iYShHvg